linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 There is a directory called `modules` containing the reusable code blocks (in this case `appserver`) and a `testing` directory containing the specific configuration to implement.
 It's a minimal layout but enough to highlight benefits.

-### Basic Module structure
+#### Basic Module Structure

-The module structure is flexible so you can use as many Terraform files as needed to describe your infrastructure.
+The module structure is flexible, so you can use as many Terraform files as needed to describe your infrastructure.
 This example contains just one main configuration file describing the reusable code:

-{{< file "~/go_projects/bin/modules/appserver/main.tf" conf >}}
+{{< file "~/go_projects/bin/modules/appserver/main.tf" aconf >}}
 # Application Server

 resource "linode_linode" "appserver" {